Palace of the Inquisition: Post-Inquisition history

 After the end of the Inquisition, in 1838, it was put up for sale by public auction, but no one offered the minimum price.
 It was finally purchased by the archbishopric.
 Later it served as lottery offices, a primary school and a military barracks.
 In 1854, it was sold to the School of Medicine, which at the time was offering classes in professors' homes.
 After the purchase, a number of changes were made, and a boarding school created here.
 Eventually, it would become the school of medicine and nursing of the National University (today's UNAM) In 1873, in despair over an unrequited love, romantic poet Manuel Acuña committed suicide by poison in a room here.
 In 1879, after modification, the old chapel became the Academy of Medicine and a third floor was added, which resulted in the removal of the crest which held the coat-of-arms of the Inquisition.

-When all the faculties of UNAM, including the School of Medicine, moved to the Ciudad Universitaria in the 1950s, this palace was is such poor shape that a number of its arches were in danger of falling.
+When all the faculties of UNAM, including the School of Medicine, moved to the Ciudad Universitaria in the 1950s, this palace was in such poor shape that a number of its arches were in danger of falling.
 Restoration work commenced shortly afterwards and was completed in 1980.
 In 1982, the building that once was the prison was reintegrated into the main complex and since then has been used as a theater and to accommodate the lectures of visiting professors.

 Today the building still belongs to UNAM and functions as the Museum of Medicine.
 This museum was inaugurated on 22 December 1980, and designed as a way to preserve the history of medicine in Mexico as well as promote the values associated with this field.
 It was also considered to be a way to conserve one of the properties that UNAM still holds in the historic downtown area.
 The museum has 24 rooms that cover the history of medicine in this country, from pre-Hispanic times to the 20th century.
 Among its collections are a room devoted to indigenous herbal medicine, various rooms devoted to old medical equipment and machines, a room about human development and a collection of wax figures used for the teaching of diseases and pathologies.